-Supreme Court Orders Re-argument in Two Immigration Cases
+Supreme Court Orders Reargument in Two Immigration Cases

-(CN) – The Supreme Court on Monday ordered new arguments in two cases involving immigrants or foreigners, giving new Justice Neil Gorsuch a change to participate in the decisions.
+(CN) – The Supreme Court on Monday ordered new arguments in two cases involving immigrants or foreigners, giving new Justice Neil Gorsuch a chance to participate in the decisions.

 Both Sessions v.
 Dimaya and Jennings v.
 Rodriguez were argued before Gorsuch joined the court in April and the order for new arguments suggests the other eight justices were evenly divided on how they should be decided.